bioconvert/bioconvert/doc/formats.rst

 :Status: not included
 :Type: database

-A Browser Extensible Data (BED) file is a tab-delimited text file that defines a feature track (e.g. coverage) along a reference.
+A Browser Extensible Data (BED) file is a tab-delimited text file.
+It is a concise way to represent genomic features and annotations.

 The BED file is a very versatile format, which makes it difficult to handle in **Bioconvert**.
 So, let us describe exhaustively the BED format.

+Although the BED description format supports up to 12 columsn, only the first 3 are required for some tools such as the UCSC browser, Galaxy, or bedtools software.

-BED lines have 3 required fields and nine additional optional fields.
+So, in general BED lines have 3 required fields and nine additional optional fields.

 Generally, all BED files have the same extensions (.bed) irrespective of the number of columns.
 We can refer to the 3-columns version as BED3, the 4-columns BED as BED4 and so on.

 The number of fields per line must be consistent.
 If some fields are empty, additional column information must be filled for consistency (e.g., with a ".").
 BED fields can be whitespace-delimited or tab-delimited although some variations of BED types such as "bed Detail" require a tab character delimitation for the detail columns (see Note box here below).

 .. note:: *BED detail* format

     It is an extension of BED format plus 2 additional fields.
     The first one is an ID, which can be used in place of the name field for creating links from the details pages.
 The second additional field is a description of the item, which can be a long description and can consist of html.

     Requirements:
         - fields must be tab-separated
         - "type=bedDetail" must be included in the track line,
         - the name and position fields should uniquely describe items so that the correct ID and description will be displayed on the details pages.

      The following example uses the first 4 columns of BED format, but up to 12 may be used.
 Note the header, which contains the type=bedDetail string.::

          track name=HbVar type=bedDetail description="HbVar custom track" db=hg19  visibility=3 url="blabla.html"